Chapter 13. Semi-Diplomatic Transcriptions: Features Unique to Manuscript Playbooks

 DRE Play IDsto see if the play already has a shortened form.
 If it does not, confer with your anthology lead about an appropriate shortened form then confirm with the LEMDO team that this shortened form is suitable for processing.

-See below for a list of abbreviations for repositories.
-If your repository is not
+Library Codesfor a list of abbreviations for repositories.
+If your repository is not listed in that file, please contact the LEMDO team and ask them to add the repository.

 If your repository holds more than one full-text manuscript of the same play, differentiate